Heat use big 4th quarter to take 3-0 series lead over Bucks

 And Butler might have delivered the dagger with a pass; he found Jae Crowder for a left-wing 3-pointer with 2:15 left to put Miami up 107-100.

 Butler knew it was good — he was running the other way, his arm in the air, before Crowder’s shot even found the inside of the net.

+“It just shows how good of a basketball player Jimmy is,” “It’s not just about his scoring. … He does whatever’s necessary to help your team have a chance to win and that’s on both ends of the court.”

-It was part of a 15-1 run that sealed the deal.
+Crowder’s 3 was part of a 17-1 run to end the game.

 Milwaukee needed less than five minutes to go on a 21-6 run that put the Bucks up 87-73 late in the third.
 Lopez and George Hill combined for the first 11 points of that run.